Canada travel advice

-The Pacific coast has developed its own Pacific Rim Fusion Cuisine, while the Atlantic regions have access to some of the world's freshest and largest lobsters amongst a wealth of other seafood.
-Inland meals are more likely to be made up of locally-raised meats, with barbecues and steaks a traditional favourite; servings are often generous.
+The Pacific coast has developed its own Pacific Rim Fusion Cuisine, while the Atlantic regions have access to some of the world's freshest and largest lobsters among a wealth of other seafood.
+Inland meals are more likely to be made up of locally-raised meats, with barbecues and steaks a traditional favorite; servings are often generous.

 North American breakfasts can be a real highlight and will often include eggs, pancakes and maple syrup or continental breakfasts that involve great spreads of cheeses, patés and hams.